fluid-project/sojustrepairit.org/content/resources/resource-1.md

 This booklet aims to increase the inclusion of young offenders, ex-offenders and young people at risk of offending, in youth projects and activities.

 ### [Inclusion and Diversity Strategy for Youth (SALTO Youth)](https://www.salto-youth.net/downloads/4-17-3103/InclusionAndDiversityStrategy.pdf)
-Inclusion and diversity are two sides of the same coin: We want to include young people with fewer opportunities while positively addressing the diversity that different groups add to our lives.
+This guide helps to create a framework for Inclusion & Diversity projects with young people.

 ### [Shaping Inclusion: Inclusion Strategies for National Agencies (NAs) (SALTO Youth)](https://www.salto-youth.net/rc/inclusion/inclusionpublications/shapinginclusion/)
-A step-by-step guide for National Agencies (Inclusion Officers) to develop their inclusion strategy.
-The booklet contains ideas on how to make the most of your (limited) resources to have impact.
+A step-by-step guide for National Agencies to develop their inclusion strategy.
+The booklet contains ideas on how to make the greatest impact with limited resources.

 ### [Youthpass for ALL (SALTO Youth)](https://www.salto-youth.net/downloads/4-17-1949/YouthpassForAll.pdf)
-Youthpass for All is a booklet intended to guide youth workers and/or youth leaders on how to work with marginalized young people.
-Youthpass for All starts off by looking at “learning” in the context of Youth in Action activities and goes on to explore how Youthpass can best be implemented.
+This booklet is intended to guide youth workers and/or youth leaders on how to work with marginalized young people.
+It begins by looking at learning in the context of Youth in Action activities and goes on to explore how Youthpass can best be implemented.

 ### [Rwanda National Youth Policy](http://www.youthpolicy.org/national/Rwanda_2005_National_Youth_Policy.pdf)
 A guide on implementation of youth projects in Rwanda.